ansys/pyedb/doc/source/workflows/job_manager/submit_local_job.rst

 * Native async API for advanced integrations
 * CLI utility ``submit_local_job`` for shell / CI pipelines

-The same backend code-path is used regardless of front-end style; the difference is **who owns the event-loop** and **how control is returned to the caller**.
+The same back-end code path is used regardless of front-end style; the difference is **who owns the event loop** and **how control is returned to the caller**.

 --------------------------------------------------------------------
-Synchronous Usage (Scripts & Notebooks)
+Synchronous usage (scripts & notebooks)
 --------------------------------------------------------------------
-Perfect when you simply want to *“submit and wait”* without learning ``asyncio``.
+Perfect when you simply want to “submit and wait” without learning ``asyncio``.

 .. code-block:: python
    :caption: local_sync_demo.py
-   :linenos:
+   :lineno-start: 1

    from pyedb.workflows.job_manager.backend.job_submission import (
        create_hfss_config,